["learn"]

 Top Shot of A Refreshing Tequila Sunrise Cocktail

 Feel like a rockstar with the Tequila Sunrise.
-This cocktail was made popular by the Rolling Stones during their ’72 American tour and it’s a winner for your next retro party.
+This cocktail was made popular by the Rolling Stones during their ’72 American tour making it a winner for your next retro party.
 It combines tequila, orange juice and grenadine in a colourful drink that looks as good as it tastes.
-Serve these tequila cocktails all summer long to add some sweetness to that balmy breeze.
+Serve these tequila cocktails all summer long!

 8. Gin Rickey